cleary/livecode/system-setup/Setup-General_ubuntustudio.md

 20230515 Follow the instructions here:
  - https://pipewire-debian.github.io/pipewire-debian/

+*Note: pipewire is already default in vanilla Ubuntu 22.10, this will likely make it's way into Studio in the near future

 ### Configure multiple virtual midi-through ports
 Create a new file: `/etc/modprobe.d/midi_virtual.conf` With the contents: